dd-harp/exDE/README.md

 exDE provides tools to set up modular ordinary and delay differential equation spatial models for mosquito-borne pathogens, focusing on malaria.
 Modularity is achieved by S3 dispatch on parameter lists for each component which is used to compute the full set of differential equations.
-The function `xDE_diffeqn` computes the gradient of all state variables from those modular components and can be used with the excellent solver in [deSolve](http://desolve.r-forge.r-project.org/), or any other differential equation solvers in R. exDE can be regarded as the continuous-time companion to the discrete stochastic [Micro-MoB](https://github.com/dd-harp/MicroMoB) framework.
+The function `exDE::xDE_diffeqn` computes the gradient of all state variables from those modular components and can be used with the excellent solvers in [deSolve](http://desolve.r-forge.r-project.org/), or other differential equation solvers in R. exDE can be regarded as the continuous-time companion to the discrete stochastic [Micro-MoB](https://github.com/dd-harp/MicroMoB) framework.

 To get started, please consider reading some of the articles in the dropdown panels above, at our [website](https://dd-harp.github.io/exDE/).
 The 3 sections ending in "Component" describe particular models implementing the interface for each of those components (adult mosquitoes, aquatic mosquitoes, and humans), and show a simulation at their equilibrium values.

-The section "Articles" has more in-depth examples, including an extended walk through of how to set up and run a model in "5-3-4 Example".
+The section "Articles" has more in-depth examples, including an extended walk through of how to set up and run a model in "5-3-4 Example", a guide on how to contribute, and an example of running a model in exDE with external forcing under a model of ITN (insecticide treated nets) based vector control.

 The section "Functions" documents each function exported by the package.

 ## Installation